davehasacat/airflow-stock-market-elt/README.md

     )
     ```

+7. **Perform an Initial Full Refresh of dbt Models**:
+    * After the first run of the pipeline completes, it's a good practice to run a full refresh of your dbt models to ensure the incremental logic builds correctly on the complete historical data.
+Shell into the scheduler container again:

+    ``` bash
+    astro dev bash
+    ```

+    * Inside the container, run `dbt build` with the `--full-refresh` flag:

+    ``` bash
+    /usr/local/airflow/dbt_venv/bin/dbt build --full-refresh --project-dir /usr/local/airflow/dbt
+    ```

-6. **View the Dashboard**: Once the pipeline has run successfully, navigate to the Plotly dashboard at [http://localhost:8501](http://localhost:8501) to view and interact with the data.
+8. **View the Dashboard**: Once the pipeline has run successfully, navigate to the Plotly dashboard at [http://localhost:8501](http://localhost:8501) to view and interact with the data.

 ## Future Work